 BIO

-Hunt's work has been recognized with grants from the Andy Warhol Foundation for the Visual Arts, the Foundation for Contemporary Arts, the Robert Rauschenberg Foundation, and the New York Foundation for the Arts, among others.
-It has also been featured in solo, two-person, and group exhibitions nationally and internationally.
-She is represented by Ki Smith Gallery in New York City.
+Hunt’s work has received recognition through grants from the Andy Warhol Foundation for the Visual Arts, the Robert Rauschenberg Foundation, the Foundation for Contemporary Arts, and the New York Foundation for the Arts.
+It has been presented in solo, two-person, and group exhibitions in the US and internationally.
+Ki Smith Gallery in New York City currently holds a collection of her work.

-Hunt holds a BA in Cultural and Social Psychology and Indigenous American Studies, with a minor in Gender Studies, from the University of Minnesota, Minneapolis/St. Paul.
-During her undergraduate Indigenous Studies, she was personally mentored by Anishinaabe educator, activist, and Green Party VP candidate Winona LaDuke.
-She later earned an MFA from the California Institute of the Arts, specializing in Curatorial Criticism and Archival Research in Avant-Garde Film while completing thesis research abroad at La Cinémathèque française in Paris.
+Hunt holds a BA in Cultural and Social Psychology, Indigenous American Studies, and Gender Studies from the University of Minnesota, Minneapolis/St. Paul, where she was mentored by Anishinaabe educator and activist Winona LaDuke.
+She earned an MFA from the California Institute of the Arts, specializing in Curatorial Criticism and Archival Research in Avant-Garde Film, conducting thesis research at La Cinémathèque Française in Paris.
+Her academic background equips her to critically engage with her artistic practice through a multidisciplinary lens, incorporating historical and contemporary perspectives on visual culture.